The Role of AR and AI in eCommerce Stores

 These AI tools can help generate captivating copies of content at a fraction of the price of hiring someone to write them for you.
 That's money better spent elsewhere.

 One of the key benefits of using AI tools to generate content is that whatever they create is 100% unique, original, and plagiarism free.
 Using these tools also helps mitigate the risk of human errors such as structural, grammatical, or punctuational.

 - Image Recognition & Image Search

 Imagine trying to search for a product online but struggling to find it.
 This is a common occurrence for most online shoppers.
 This is where reverse image search, a feature built using AI, comes into play.
-Artificial Intelligence and self-learning algorithms can help users identify the name of the object or product in the picture they chose and a list of other similar products that users searched for which they might be interested in.
+Artificial Intelligence and self-learning algorithms can help users identify the name of the object or product in the picture they chose and a list of similar products that users searched for that they might be interested in.